*TreadmillReviewGuru helps consumers find the best home fitness products. When you buy a product we recommend, we may earn a commission.

-The ProForm Studio Pro 22 saddle is lightly padded.
-This saddle is relatively standard for an indoor bike.
-Wide padded saddles can lead to an increased risk of saddle sores and raw spots and an overly slim saddle with minimal padding will obviously be uncomfortable for most riders.
-The saddle on the Pro 22 is preferable for long rides or consistent use as it reduces friction points on the inner thigh and groin area and reduces sweat and/or moisture build up.
+The ProForm Studio Pro 22 saddle is comfortably padded.
+It doesn’t look super padded, but it’s surprisingly comfortable.
+Wide padded saddles can lead to an increased risk of saddle sores and raw spots while an overly slim saddle with minimal padding will obviously be uncomfortable for most riders.
+The saddle on the Pro 22 is preferable for long rides since it reduces friction points on the inner thigh and groin area and reduces sweat and/or moisture build up.
 If you are new to indoor cycling, the saddle may feel a bit uncomfortable at first, but after a few rides (and increased glute definition) you will get used to it.
 You can always add a gel seat cover if desired.

 Two Seat Adjustments

 You can raise and lower the saddle as well as move it forward and aft.
 Ideal positioning keeps a gentle 25-35 degree bend in the knee with the foot flat in the pedal.
-Seat adjustment on the Peloton is adequate.
+Seat adjustment on the Pro 22 is adequate.
 There are measurements on both the seat tube and saddle carriage so you can find the right setting each time.
 This is especially helpful for households with multiple riders.
-The Pro 22 uses pop-pin levers to adjust the seat up and down as well as forward and aft.
-Once you have adjusted your saddle where you want it, pull the pin out and you should be able to twist the lever back out of the way so it doesn’t graze your leg while riding.
+The Pro 22 uses pop-pin levers to adjust the seat up and down and has a knob to move the saddle forward and aft.
+Once you have adjusted your saddle height where you want it, pull the pin out and you should be able to twist the lever back out of the way so it doesn’t graze your leg while riding.

 There is no tablet holder on the Pro 22.
-The bike is designed to only use the touchscreen so there’s really no where to place or use a tablet.
+The bike is designed to only use the touchscreen so there’s really no where to place a tablet.

 Bluetooth Enabled for Wireless Headphones